 PART ONE: The 90’s:

 For the most part, I was raised in a Christian home (and in this case, Christian means “religious“).
-Being a good Christian meant showing up on Sunday (albeit late because as a kid, I hated the “boring slow music” and I did everything in my power to make my parents late to skip it).
+Being a good Christian meant showing up on Sunday (albeit late).
 It also meant going to church picnics, praying before you eat and sleep, and asking God every day to forgive you for all the sins you committed (because if you didn’t, you’d go to hell).
 The goal was to avoid hell.

 It was this very legalism that would cause me to become a human pendulum when it came to religion.
 At times in my life, I was very religious.
 I attended church, read my Bible, prayed, etc.

 Then other times, I was an undercover atheist, not praying and not really caring.
-If you asked me about it, I would answer “of course I believe in Jesus”, but my actions told a different story (and we all know actions speak louder than words).
+If you asked me how I felt about Christianity, I would answer “of course I believe in Jesus“, but my actions told a different story (and we all know actions speak louder than words).

 Then THEY happened…